olanti-p/Cataclysm-BN/doc/BNMT/TUTORIAL.md

 You can pan the camera with RMB and zoom with the mouse wheel.
 More info on camera control can be found in `Camera Controls` window.

+## Drawing with mouse

 You may notice that the mapgen does not have a grid yet.
 Open `Mapgen Info` window, and near the bottom select `Rows`.

+Switch to `Brush` tool in the `Toolbar` window, and click on any tile in the simplified palette view.

-Now you can paint on the resulting canvas with a brush or other drawing tools, see `Toolbar` window.
+Now, you can paint on the resulting canvas with your mouse.
+The are other drawing tools available, see `Toolbar` window for more info.

 ## Undo, redo, save, export, autosave